 Most brain teasers can be allocated into these seven types:

-Read our article about Case Interview Brain Teasers for more insights on all of these exciting brain teasers, as well as 30 example questions and answers!
+In our Case Interview End-to-End Secrets Program, there are +200 brain teasers to help you prepare for these “unpredictable” questions.
+You can also read our article about Case Interview Brain Teasers for insights on all of these exciting brain teasers, as well as 30 example questions and answers!

 - Bar charts compare the values of several items at one point in time, or 1-2 items at several time intervals.